Q: Can game or hunting dogs be retrieved from another person's land without permission?

 - Hunting squirrel, rabbit or quail when and where a firearm deer or elk season is also open without wearing hunter orange clothing.

-Hunters using archery equipment during deer firearms seasons must wear hunter orange clothing, and follow all firearm season restrictions, zone guidelines and hunting requirements in effect.
+Hunters using archery equipment during deer firearms seasons must wear hunter orange clothing.

-But, archery hunters are not required to wear hunter orange clothing during a firearms season on a state owned or managed WMA where firearms hunting for deer, elk or bear is prohibited.
-On these areas hunters are not required to wear hunter orange while hunting for deer or elk with archery equipment during firearms seasons.
+Hunters are not required to wear hunter orange clothing during a firearms season on a state owned or managed WMA where firearms hunting for deer, elk or bear is prohibited.

 Sunrise and sunset tables are provided by USNO.

-Shooting hours for all species listed in this guide, except raccoons, opossums, and frogs are during daylight hours only – a half-hour before sunrise to a half hour after sunset.
+Shooting hours for all species listed in this guide, except raccoons, opossums, and frogs, are during daylight hours only – 30 minutes before sunrise to 30 minutes after sunset.
 However, hunters may be in the field or stands before and after shooting hours.

 Raccoons and opossums may be taken day or night, except during modern gun deer season when raccoon and opossum hunting is permitted only at night.